DavidDock/bodyweight-home-fitness/README.md

 * This page provides a thank you message to users who submit the contact form.
-* There are two images under the thank you message which match the style and message of the website.
+* There are two images under the thank you message which match the style of the website.

 # **Future Enhancements**

 * To add more exercises to exercise page.
 * To add more workouts to workouts page.
-It would be great to put in users workpouts and user stories on how they motivate themselves.
+It would be great to put in users workouts and user stories on how they motivate themselves.
 * If more content is added I would add in different images and quotes to break up the text sections to enhance user experience.

 # **Testing**

 ## **Manual Testing**

+* I tested my website on mobile phones, tablets and desktops to make sure it was responsive and worked  and looked good on all devise sizes.
+* It was tested on google chrome, microsoft edge and safari browsers to ensure it works on all.
+* I tested throughout the project using dev tools in google, testing responsiveness at all sizes from 320px width to desktop.
+* After the project was complete I made a check list to test all links, buttons and hover effects to make sure every element worked on each page.
+I double checked that all external links had aria-labels and opened in a new tab and the images had alt messages.

 ## **Code Validators**

 All 6 pages were run through a HTML validator at [https://validator.w3.org/nu/](https://validator.w3.org/nu/) and passed.